roudika/mkdocs/docs/blog/index.md

-# KloudiHub Docs
+# Blog

-Welcome to the central hub for our documentation and news.
+Welcome to the KloudiHub blog.
+Stay updated with our latest news and updates.

 <div class="grid cards" markdown>